h5bp/html5-boilerplate/README.md

 HTML5-Boilerplate supports the latest, stable releases of all major browsers.

-You can find our range of supported browsers in our [package.json](https://github.com/h5bp/html5-boilerplate/blob/main/package.json#L55-L59) At present we extend the [browserlist default](https://github.com/browserslist/browserslist#full-list) with the addition of [FireFox ESR.](https://www.mozilla.org/en-US/firefox/enterprise/).
-IE 11 is not supported.
+You can find our range of supported browsers in our [package.json](https://github.com/h5bp/html5-boilerplate/blob/main/package.json#L55-L59) At present we alter the [browserlist default](https://github.com/browserslist/browserslist#full-list) by dropping IE 11.

 ```json
   "browserslist": [